accelazh/accelazh.github.io/_posts/2021-08-05-Recent-Paper-Reading-FAST21-Database-Industry-Etc.md

     2. highlights
         1. Deterministic Simulation Testing - proven extremely useful for high development velocity
             1. all code is built upon Flow, C++ async/wait primitives. all execution be deterministic
-                1. multithreaded concurrency is replaced by running one DB instance per code
+                1. multi-threaded concurrency is replaced by running one DB instance per code
                 2. Flow Actor model, scheduled by runtime, one process can simulate multiple FDB servers, run abstract network, clock
                     1. where all nondeterminism and communication are abstracted
                     2. the run is fast, and can also run many simulations in parallel to cover combinatinos
                         1. discrete-event simulation can run arbitrarily faster than real-time
                 3. covers many failures
                     1. inject machine, rack failures
-                    2. radomized event times, randomized config parameters, cluster size
+                    2. randomized event times, randomized config parameters, cluster size
                     3. buggification e.g. code return unnecessary error, delay
                     4. TEST macros to tell how many specific case in code is covered
                 4. limitation